 |

-The Colonel James Barrett Farm
+The Colonel James Barrett Farm Preservation Plan is being prepared for

-Work includes historic documentation and preservation planning along
+Save Our Heritage of Concord.
+Work includes historic documentation and

-restoration recommendations for this nationally significant structure.
+existing conditions with restoration recommendations for this nationally

-Colonel Barrett led the Middlesex Militia at North Bridge on April 18,
+significant structure.
+Colonel Barrett led the Middlesex Militia at

-1775, even as the British troops searched his home for munitions he was
+North Bridge on April 19, 1775, even as the British troops searched his

-hiding for the provincial legislature.
-Restoration of the fragile
+home for munitions he was hiding for the provincial legislature.

-structure, including timber frame, exterior and interior, is funded by a
+and interior, is funded by a Save America's Treasures (SAT) grant and

 |